 We thoroughly enjoyed our excursions but these were a big expense and you don’t need to do these to enjoy Montenegro.

 I do really recommend renting a car though.
 Montenegro has a reputation for terrible driving but I disagree and I found it quite good.
-I was never intimidated and was happy to drive around the country.
+I was never intimidated and was happy to drive around the country alone with 3 kids.

 - Flight search engines are a good tool but they often don’t show budget airlines.
-Easyjet are a great no frills line with a good reputation.
+Easyjet is a great no-frills line with a good reputation.

 - When hiring a car, look for a company which offers an incentive and book a month at a time.
 You get a better reduction for booking longer.

 - Montenegro is a small country.
 To save money, book a month’s accommodation and negotiate a reduction in price.
 You can visit the rest of the country on day trips.

 - If you buy food, the cheapest food can be bought on road-stalls and in fresh markets although supermarkets stock a good range of dried food.

 - For eating out, eat out for lunch rather than dinner as menus are often fixed price for multiple courses.
 Eat in local restaurants not chains.

 If you found this post on Montenegro helpful, pin it to come back to or just share it with others.

 Are you looking for things to do in Montenegro?
 Have a look at our other posts for some ideas.